ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- or any
-other vital organ until he has first tried
-.
-Tii .
-the etiect ot absolutely regular aud in-
-tpllitrpnt nvsiral hahir Vfontv nf
-teJiigeni pnysicai naoits. i lent) or
-well COOkeii tood, lew or no Stimulants,
-, , . ,
-regular rest, frequent bathing, and
-either steady work or plenty of moder
-ate physical exercise, have iu a short
-time restored to health thousands of
-persons who have been given up to die
-ol vital diseases.
-Such treatment costs
-no more than the ordinary methods of
-life and as soon as fairly begun it be
-comes very pleasant.
-Beyond doubt it
-is far preferable to dying of fright.
 Everlasting Fence Posts.
 There is a peculiar satisfaction in lis
 ten i ng to the conversation or reading